 Choosing a Z71 adds leather upholstery, 10-way power front seats, off-road suspension tuning, a Bose audio system and unique trim accents, while the LT adds automatic climate control and XM Satellite Radio.
 The LTZ tops things off with an automatic adjusting suspension, power-adjustable pedals and side airbags.
 Used models can also be found with options such as navigation and a rear DVD video system.

 Overall positives for the Suburban would include seating up to nine passengers, powerful engines, a class-leading cargo capacity, a smooth ride, a long feature list and an attractive and spacious interior.
 Overall negatives would include a third-row that doesn't fold flat, sluggish acceleration when fully loaded and limited handling capabilities due to its size and weight.

-There are actually several different ways to buy a used Suburban at the lowest price, and even at wholesale.
-You can click on the links to each of the following methods to get the specific instructions.
+Lastly, there are actually several different ways to buy a used Suburban at the lowest price, and even at wholesale.